DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

 My thesis is: Config Management is the general unit for configuring all systems in scope

-##Important Insights
+##Important Thoughts
 ###Dimensions
 There are many relevant Dimensions for cutting modules
 * tenants,
-* different system environments like dev, test, staging, integration or production * cross cutting aspects like security, backup, users identity on various levels
+* different system environments like dev, test, staging, integration or production * cross cutting functions like security, backup, users identity on various levels

 ###Versions matters
 There will always be the situation of different versions of deployed software.
 Distinguishing between debit and actual.
+"Configuration" denominates the pursued debit, the actual state of server nodes we will name "Facts".

   * On the one hand, configuration will describe the debit side.
   * On the other hand we take also care of the actual side on server also.
 We will name this "facts".

+###Test First in case of Configuration
 Tests of configurations

+###Distribution
 Configuration can be distributed in push mode
 * Push is important for security reason (server-credentials may not reside on every server node in net)